Bernardo Bernardo: As director

+As production designer

 Death

 Bernardo Bernardo had been undergoing treatment since January 2018 after developing a potentially life-threatening tumor in his pancreas, which was later diagnosed as pancreatic cancer.
 He died on March 8, 2018.
 Actors, directors in the Philippines and other countries paid tribute.
 Several critics pointed out that the death of Bernardo is a loss to the film industry as he had contributed to the film industry immensely during his lifetime.